 Similarly, the same thing will happen if the previous move was made by you.
 For any clarification, you can also chat with your opponent in the chat box window.

-In other online chess playing platforms such as lichess, you can request your opponent for a take-back.
-If he/she feels your request genuine then he/she might allow it.
+In other online chess-playing platforms such as Lichess, you can request your opponent for a take-back.
+If he/she feels your request is genuine then he/she might allow it.
 But some players also abuse this system and so many feel reluctant to allow the take-backs.

 Read Related: Can You Pass A Turn In Chess?

 Now the question comes is it good to take back a move or should you allow your opponent to take back a move.